Leica M9 vs SL

 It is notable that the SL offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M9 does not offer wifi capability.
+In contrast, the M9 does not provide wifi capability.

 Studio photographers will appreciate that the Leica SL (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the M9 and the SL have been discontinued, but can regularly be found used on eBay.
 The M9 was replaced by the Leica M Typ 240, while the SL was followed by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M9 Manual (free pdf) or the online Leica SL Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica M9 or the Leica SL – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.